 -

-Timing can increase the chances of pregnancy
+Timing can increase chances of pregnancy

-Can I get pregnant from...?
-Myths, facts and what every woman should know about her cycle
+Can I get pregnant from…?
+Myths, facts, and what every woman should know about her cycle

 -

-The female and male bodies work differently
+Female and male bodies function differently

 -

-Tampons, pads and everything around
+Tampons, pads, and everything around

 -

-It's not always about hormones
+It's not always about hormones.

-What else can you read on Femspace?
+What else to read on Femspace?

 - 8 myths and stereotypes about menstruation